Your family income estimate for family assistance payments

 You may share some or all your Parental Leave Pay for a child born or adopted from 1 July 2023 with another parent.

-You need to claim within the timeframes to get Parental Leave Pay for a child born or adopted from 1 July 2023.
+To get Parental Leave Pay for a child born or adopted from 1 July 2023, you need to know what’s included in the work test.

-If you work on a day of Parental Leave Pay for a child born or adopted from 1 July 2023
+Self-employed parents work test for Parental Leave Pay for a child born or adopted from 1 July 2023

-Parental Leave Pay for a child born or adopted from 1 July 2023 is paid for days when you’re not working.
+To get Parental Leave Pay for a child born or adopted from 1 July 2023, you may still meet the work test if you’re self-employed.

-To get Parental Leave Pay for a child born or adopted from 1 July 2023, you must meet an income test.
+To get Parental Leave Pay for a child born or adopted from 1 July 2023, you need to meet certain criteria.

 Getting your Parental Leave Pay for a child born or adopted from 1 July 2023